bahim22/work/Docs2/AplusDoc.md

 ### Storage and Peripherals

+1. Form factors: 2.5”, 1.8”, or M.2
-1. Magnetic disk drives
+2. Magnetic disk drives
-2. SSD
+3. SSD
-3. SCSI (Small Computer System Interface)
+4. SCSI (Small Computer System Interface)
-4. Boot order
+5. Boot order

-5. L1 is generally found in the processor chip and it's the smallest & fastest for the CPU to read.
+6. L1 is generally found in the processor chip and it's the smallest & fastest for the CPU to read.
 It ranges from 8-64KB.
    1. L2 and L3 are larger than L1 but take longer to access.
-6. f
+7. f

-7. RAID (Redundant Array of independent disk)
+8. RAID (Redundant Array of independent disk)
    1. hardware RAID
    2. troubleshooting

-8. `Optical media`
+9. `Optical media`
-9. `USB`
+10. `USB`
        1. universal serial bus 1.1 cocmes in 1.5 MB/s and 12 Mbps; USB 2..0 runs at 480 Mbps
        2. form factors: micro, USB-C, mini
        3. USB 3.0 runs at 5 Gbps; USB 3.1 at 10 Gbps
        4. USB ver. often use coors to show v.
        5. USB connectors come in many types:
           1. Type-A, B, C, standard, mini, micro
        6. all USB devices connect to USB controllers built into the otherboard of the system; the USB controller is in charge of all connect USB devices
        7. this creates n upstream/downstream concept
        8. USB-A connectors connect downstream; B connectors connect upstream (with some exceptions)
        9. must have a device driver; OS's come w/ thousands of built-in device drivers; may need to manually download from internet
-10. `Thunder and Lightning`
+11. `Thunder and Lightning`
     1. general purpose I/O port that runs at 10 Gbs up to 40 Gbps
     2. uses a mini DisplayPort or USB C connector
     3. exclusive to Apple and uses proprietary lightning connector
-11. `Keyboards/Mice`
+12. `Keyboards/Mice`
     1. keyboards use ither USB or PS/2 connection; while mice almost exclusively USB; game controllers often have proprietary connection that requires a converter piece
     2. keyboard video mouse (KVM) switches give ability for a single keyboard, monitor, mouse to connect multiple PC's
-12. `Sight/Sound`
+13. `Sight/Sound`
-13. `Readers/Scanners`
+14. `Readers/Scanners`
-14. `Expansion Cards`
+15. `Expansion Cards`
-15. `RAM`
+16. `RAM`
     1. SODIMM:
         1. multiple configurations: 200, 204, 260, or 292-pin, & 32 | 64-bit configurations